 What size wreath is suitable for above a garage?

 If I can get a lovely shot, I’ll try to update this post.
-But mostly likely you will find it on instagram first.
+But most likely, you will find it on instagram first.